ahmetenesdur/ai-localization-tool/README.md

 ## 📜 License

-ISC License - Developed by [Schwifty](https://github.com/ahmetenesdur)
+ISC License - Developed by [Ahmet Enes Dur](https://github.com/ahmetenesdur)

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📞 Support

+If you encounter any issues or have questions, please [open an issue](https://github.com/ahmetenesdur/localization-tool/issues) on GitHub.